It is vital that children start to learn road safety concepts in early childhood; here are 10 vital concepts to teach them

 Fun activities Parents can do with their children to teach about Road Safety

 There are many educational resources available to parents and educators to teach children about road safety.
+As educators, we can make these activities part of our Intentional Teaching, ensuring children learn specific concepts.
 Here are some ideas:

 - Sing songs and rhymes such as ‘I’m a little seat belt’, sung to the tune of ‘I’m a little teapot’.
 You can find some here on the NSW road safety website.